There are dozens of cookware options to choose from, but two brands that stand out above the rest are All-Clad and Demeyere.

 With All-Clad’s D5 line, you get to choose between a shiny (polished) or brushed (matte) exterior.

-Their Copper Core line has an elegant copper ring around the bottom, and the C4 Copper line has an entirely copper exterior.
+Their Copper Core line has an elegant copper ring around the bottom.

 Most of their cookware features flared rims for spill-free pouring, and extra helper handles for smooth transfer.